shaikmdsofiyan06/shaikmdsofiyan06/README.md

 <br/>

-BCA student at Nandi Institute of Management and Science, graduating 2027.
+BCA student (3rd Year, 5th Semester) at Nandi Institute of Management and Science, graduating 2027.
 I build with Python and Flask, care about the backend as much as the interface sitting on top of it, and I'm currently looking for a Software Development internship.

 </td>
 <td width="38%" valign="top">